Connor Joe Player Props: Pirates vs. Reds

 - Joe hit .238 with 20 doubles, four triples, seven home runs and 55 walks.

-- Including the 111 games he played in last season, he homered in seven of them (6.3%), homering in 1.5% of his trips to the plate.
+- He homered in 6.3% of his games last season (111 in all), going deep in 1.5% of his chances at the plate.

-- In 21.6% of his 111 games a year ago, Joe drove in a run (24 times).
-He also had three games with multiple RBIs (2.7%), and three or more RBIs in one game.
+- Joe drove in a run in 21.6% of his games last year (24 of 111), with two or more RBIs in three of those games (2.7%).
+He had three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.